 Roof #1.
 Start by framing the in the basic shape of the roof by going 1 block in and 2 blocks up, until they meet in the middle: do this on both sides.
 Use a combination of solid blocks and stairs to make the roof as shown above.
-Then if you want to go a step further you can make the roof slouch.
+Then if you want to go a step further you can make the roof sunken in.
 For this I like to start with a normal roof then work my way down from the top, just try not to make it look too perfect.

 Roof #2.
 This roof isn't as steep as the other one starting 1 block off the roof alternate between slabs and stairs.
 The reason I don't use just slabs is because then it would be hard to connect the roof to the walls.

 There you go!
 Now just add any finishing touches that you see fit.